iliana-marquez/diana-vizvary/README.md

 - Code Institute for guidance on foundational development processes, version control, and documentation.
 - Code-Institute-Solutions for providing a sample README as a reference.
+- Code Institute's Project Submission Module for providing insightful tips to ensure a successful project submission.